-Lemon yellow in color with a slightly bent neck (unlike its close cousin, the straight and narrow zucchini), crookneck squash (Cucurbita moschata) is a summer favorite that graces many vegetable gardens.
-Although they do grow vines like other summer squash plants, crooknecks stay much more compact, spreading only about 3 feet.
-This makes them perfect for smaller gardens and allows plenty of real estate for even more plants in large ones.
+Lemon yellow in color with a slightly bent neck (unlike its close cousins, the straight and narrow yellow squash and zucchini), crookneck squash (Cucurbita pepo) is a summer favorite that graces many vegetable gardens.
+These veggies may grow on vines or on bushes like other summer squash plants.
+Compact bush-type cultivars are perfect for smaller gardens and allow plenty of real estate for even more plants.

 Best Uses for Crookneck Squash

 Gardeners grow yellow crookneck squash as a food crop.
 The squash has a rich, buttery flavor that works well in a variety of dishes.
 It also boasts an attractive lemon color that can add visual appeal in addition to flavor.

 Because they're harvested young when the skin is still thin, you don't need to peel the squash.
 You can slice raw squash to make a summer salad or grate it to garnish soups.
 If you prefer it cooked, you can grill, steam, fry or bake it.
 The internet is full of summer squash recipes, so you don't have to worry that you'll run out of ideas for using crookneck squash in the kitchen.

 How to Grow Crookneck Squash

 - Common Name: Crookneck squash

 - When to Plant: Wait until soil temperatures are above 60 degrees Fahrenheit, two to three weeks after final frost